-DuckDuckGo has reached one milestone in a week when both Signal and Telegram saw a huge influx of new users.
+DuckDuckGo reached a historic milestone in a week when both Signal and Telegram they saw a huge influx of new users.

-DuckDuckGo a machine focused on privacy, reached a major milestone in its 12-year history this week when on Monday it logged more than 100 million search queries for the first time.
+DuckDuckGo is one searching machine focused on privacy, reached a major milestone in its 12-year history this week when on Monday it recorded more than 100 for the first time millions search queries.

 The achievement comes after a period of steady growth over the past two years, and especially since August 2020, when the search engine began receiving over 2 billion search queries per month on a regular basis.